zhannina/zhannina.github.io/_posts/2021-02-24-installPython3.md

 title: How I installed Python3 and PyCharm on my Mac
 ---

-Below I have listed instructions of how I installed python3 and PyCharm on my mac.
+I found existing online instructions to install python3 on my mac confusing and complicated.
+Hence, below I listed instructions of how I installed python3 and PyCharm on my mac which I think are simpler than the ones on the internet.
 You might find them useful.
-Installing Python3 and PyCharm (Instructions for Mac).
 Although the list looks so long, the steps are very easy and simple to follow.

 1. Go to [https://www.python.org/downloads/](https://www.python.org/downloads/)